-^{}Devices reported in MD section.
+\\Devices reported in MD section.

-1 Individuals who are named as helpers are flagged and routed to the Helper Section (HL).
+&lt;sup>1 Individuals who are named as helpers are flagged and routed to the Helper Section (HL).

-2 Individuals who report difficulty or getting help or not doing the activity are asked about consequences.
+&lt;sup>2 Individuals who report difficulty or getting help or not doing the activity are asked about consequences.

-when the person turned age 65 also is asked, as well as assistance and device use between age 65 and the current (initial round) interview.
+In the SP's initial round routing is based on whether mobility help and mobility device use were reported earlier in the interview (see MO and MD Sections).
+Assistance and device use when the person turned age 65 also is asked, as well as assistance and device use between age 65 and the current (initial round) interview.